coin-or/ADOL-C/MSVisualStudio/v10/Readme_VC++.txt

      cd ADOL-C
      junction src adolc

-The solution file windows/adolc.sln can build both the sparse as well as the nosparse versions of adolc.dll.
+The solution file adolc.sln can build both the sparse as well as the nosparse versions of adolc.dll.
 In visual studio open this solution file and select the solution 'adolc' in the Solution Explorer, from the toolbar select the build configuration sparse or nosparse, then from the Build menu select Build Solution (shortcut key F7).

 In order to build the nosparse version nothing further is needed.
-For the sparse version the source code of ColPack must be extracted into the ThirdParty/ directory.
-Read the Readme_VC++.txt file in ThirdParty/ColPack for further instructions.
+For the sparse version the source code of ColPack must be extracted into this directory.
+Read the ColPack Readme_VC++.txt file for further instructions.